stevavoliajvar/stop_cloudflare/what-to-do.md

 - For companies that claim to _offer service on their website_ try reporting them as "_false advertising_" to consumer protection organizations and BBB.
 Cloudflare websites are served by Cloudflare servers.

-- the [ITU](https://www.itu.int/en/ITU-T/Workshops-and-Seminars/20181218/Documents/Geoff_Huston_Presentation.pdf) suggest in the US context that Cloudflare is starting to get big enough that antitrust law might be brought down upon them.
+- The [ITU](https://www.itu.int/en/ITU-T/Workshops-and-Seminars/20181218/Documents/Geoff_Huston_Presentation.pdf) suggest in the US context that Cloudflare is starting to get big enough that antitrust law might be brought down upon them.